cfpb/consumerfinance.gov/docs/branching-merging.md

 All pull requests to merge into master must be reviewed by at least one member of the cf.gov platform team.
 The cf.gov platform team will ensure that these reviews happen in a timely manner.
 To ensure timely code reviews, please tag all PRs to master with @cfpb/cfgov-backends and @cfpb/cfgov-frontends as appropriate.

-When reviewing pull requests, it is important to note explicit blockers from things that can be addressed later or would be nice to have.
+When reviewing pull requests, it is important to distinguish between explicit blockers and things that can be addressed later or would be nice to have.
 This is best as a simple top-level post after review to summarize the review.

 The cfgov-refresh repository makes use of automated testing and linting to ensure the quality, consistency, and readability of the codebase.
 All pull requests to master must pass all automated tests and must not reduce the code coverage of the codebase.
 It is the responsibility of the submitter to ensure that the tests pass.